Primate Conservation

 Zimbabwe volunteer packages

-CONSERVANCY & REHABILITION COMBO
+CONSERVANCY & REHABILITATION COMBO

 This project is ideal for self-motivated volunteers who are willing and able to be flexible with activities and timings.
 The work at the sanctuary will depend largely on what animals are resident and their particular needs.
 With rescues often happening at odd times and animals arriving during the day, it is vital that volunteers are adaptable to often last-minute changes in itineraries.
 Be assured that your role at the sanctuary is extremely important and the more you put in, the more rewarding the experience will be.

-The minimum volunteering age for solo travellers is 17 years (under 18s are on request and places are not guaranteed).
-There is no upper age limit, but for volunteers aged over 65, we do require your medical form to be signed by a doctor.Β The project is perfect for family volunteers who have children of all ages.
-Please visit our Primate Conservation – Family Programme page for further details.
+The minimum volunteering age for solo travellers is 16 years (under 18s are on request and places are not guaranteed).
+There is no upper age limit, subject to the general fitness requirements outlined above.

 How many volunteers will there be?

-There is a maximum of 8 volunteers at one time, plus staff and volunteer managers.
+There is a maximum of 8-9 volunteers at one time, plus staff and volunteer managers.

 When can I join?

 Volunteers should aim to arrive and depart on a Monday, although start dates can be flexible.
-The project is usually closed from mid-December to early January, but please enquire for available dates over that time.

 From a weather perspective; April – October is the dry season, with the rains usually coming again in mid to late November.
 June – September is winter, characterised by warm, sunny days, clear blue skies and cool evenings and nights.
-October is the hottest month, with temperatures in the area reaching 30-32 degrees.
+October is the hottest month, with daily temperatures in the area reaching 30-32 degrees.
 November – March is summer, where rain showers are intermingled with hot, sunny days and temperatures of over 30 degrees.

 Do I get some time off?